Voices

 We are surrounded by wildflowers and ponds and succulents and giant, gangly Dr. Seuss growths and, after giving each other a wink, instantly having fun.
 Especially since the docent hands him a magnifying glass and a pair of binoculars to wear around his neck.
 That’s what I’m talking about, Mama! he declares and sets off along a trail lined in blooming cacti in search of ‘clues’.
 Bye, bye, I tell the ocean, glancing at my buzzing cell phone.
 It is my husband, calling from our (dusty!) desert oasis that is the Ponderosa and which he is tidying in our honor, eager for our return.

-Posted in Children's Books, dog, Fiction, Me and Us, ocean related, Poetry, Santa Barbara, Writer's Angst, Writing | Tagged , , , , , , , , , , , , , , , | 4 Comments
+Posted in Children's Books, dog, Fiction, Me and Us, ocean related, Poetry, Santa Barbara, Writer's Angst, writing | Tagged , , , , , , , , , , , , , , , | 4 Comments

 Flu 2